saori-eth/blog/src/pages/post/aether-games.md

 They have an ongoing presale for their token $AEG, which is used across the Aether ecosystem.

-**NOTE**: most info is derived from a [pitchdeck](https://x.com/KD_SINGH86/status/1658373637928542208?s=20) posted on X. Their UI/Docs have very little detail about the sale
+**NOTE**: most info was derived from a [pitchdeck](https://x.com/KD_SINGH86/status/1658373637928542208?s=20) posted on X. And updated based off of a new pitchdeck which sent to me in DMs.

 ## Utility